yecril71pl/cpp-docs.pl-pl/docs/atl-mfc-shared/reference/cstringt-class.md

 ### <a name="parameters"></a>Parametry

 *ch1*<br/>
-ANSI lub Unicode znaków do porównania.
+Znak ANSI lub Unicode do porównania.

 *ch2*<br/>
-ANSI lub Unicode znaków do porównania.
+Znak ANSI lub Unicode do porównania.

 *str1*<br/>
 A `CStringT` do porównania.